 Star Gazing, Storytelling and Wonders of the Night

-7:30 pm – 10:00 pm
+7:30 pm – 10:00 pm – Join the Park Naturalist and the Miami Valley Astronomical Society at our sister park John Bryan State Park for a free public star gazing event in the Day Lodge area.
+This is the last public stargazing event of the year with MVAS.
+Weather permitting; refer here for updates and details 7:30 pm – 10:00 pm

 Join the Park Naturalist and the Miami Valley Astronomical Society at our sister park John Bryan State Park for a free public star gazing event in the Day Lodge area.
 This is the last public stargazing event of the year with MVAS.